 Let’s look at some of the refined oil products that are mostly traded internationally.

 - Marine Gas Oil (MGO)

 Among refined oil products, marine gas oil is one of the most preferred clean fuels used on ships.
 It is composed of various blends of distillates.
 Distillates are crude oil’s evaporated components, which are condensed from a gaseous form to a liquid condition during the distillation process.
-Therefore, MGO does not require heated storage, so money will be saved on the installation and maintenance of already-in-service ships and new ships.
+Therefore, MGO does not require heated storage, so the money will be saved on the installation and maintenance of already-in-service ships and new ships.

 MGO can be clear or transparent, however, under some conditions, it is tinted yellow or red to make it easier to spot when it is being replaced by less expensive heating oil.
 Marine gas oil is a top choice in the shipping industry because it has a lower percentage of heavy fuel.
 This means that it releases much less soot and particles into the air.

 Jet fuel is a specialized synthetic oil utilized in high-performance jet engines and is the third-most significant form of fuel for transportation.
 It is a middle-distillate product that is utilized mostly in commercial airplanes.
 Freeze point, flash point, and smoke point are some of the essential characteristics of jet oil, and commercial jet oil has a boiling point range of roughly 190-275°C.